 Easy vegan caramel sauce recipe you can make at home.
 This recipe is simple with only 4 ingredients, melty, caramely and goes nicely on cakes, porridge, toast, even in lattes.

 For so long.
 I thought making decent, melty, sweet vegan caramel sauce at home was impossible.
-Until I succeeded in making my perfect vegan caramel sauce the other day!
+Until I succeeded in making one the other day!

-This vegan caramel sauce is a must have in your kitchen.
+This caramel sauce is a must-have in your kitchen.
 It’s very easy to make and is so versatile, goes nicely on pancakes, waffles, muffins, peanut butter toast, porridge… The choice is literally endless.

-Today I want to share the recipe for this caramel sauce, and also some information and links for you to help what is happening in the world at the moment support black people.
+Today I want to share the recipe, and also some information and links for you to help what is happening in the world at the moment support black people.

-So I hope you enjoy the caramel sauce and take a little of your time to read further into this blog post today.
+So I hope you enjoy it and take a little of your time to read further into this blog post today.

 So!
 Let’s get into the recipe part first shall we?

-So I took a time off from making it and on a morning just a week ago, I felt like making caramel sauce again.
-This time, I was determined to perfect my sauce, got a new sauce pan and ingredients.
+So I took a time off from making it and on a morning just a week ago, I felt like making it again.
+This time, I was determined to perfect my sauce, got a new saucepan and ingredients.

 And I am pleased to let you know that I did it!
-I made THE PERFECT CARAMEL SAUCE at the third attempt!
+I made THE PERFECT CARAMEL SAUCE on the third attempt!
 (Yes I still failed twice haha.)

-I leant a lot about making caramel sauce from this experience so I want to share some tips with you to make my perfect caramel sauce.
+I leant a lot about the making process from this experience so I want to share some tips with you!

 Use a medium-size saucepan